 Reproofing your pack

 Your pack has a DWR (Durable Water Repellent) coating on the outer fabric.
 Over time this wears down.
-To replenish this, once you've washed your pack, whilst the fabric is still damp, use a Spray-on reproofer.
-Nikwax TX Direct or Granger’s Tent + Gear Repel are two we’d recommend.
-Follow the instructions on the bottle.
+To replenish this, once you've washed your pack, whilst the fabric is still damp, use a Spray-on reproofer such as Nikwax TX Direct and follow the instructions on the bottle.